-Ford 3.5L EcoBoost Problems
+The Ford 3.5L EcoBoost Engine's Most Common Problems

-Ford 3.5L EcoBoost Common Problems
+The Ford 3.5L EcoBoost Engine’s Most Common Problems

 Condensation in the Intercooler

-Some 2011-2012 F-150 models equipped with a 3.5L EcoBoost V6 engine may exhibit an intermittent stumble and/or misfire on hard acceleration after an extended drive at highway speeds during high humidity or damp conditions.
+Some 2011-2012 Ford F-150 truck models equipped with a 3.5L EcoBoost V6 engine may exhibit an intermittent stumble and/or misfire on hard acceleration after an extended drive at highway speeds during high humidity or damp conditions.
 This driveability concern was due condensation trapped in the intercooler.

 Ford’s solution was to remove the air deflector from the top of the Intercooler and install it on the bottom to help vaporize the condensation trapped at the bottom of the intercooler.